jeticg/Evangelion-Uebersicht-Widget/README.md

 Who am I kidding, the only thing you need to know is this is a widget for Übersicht, http://tracesof.net/uebersicht/

 ## Updates

+0.7a
+* Added Multi-language support, currently supporting English, German and Chinese

 0.63a
 * Added title and artist displaying on iTunes cell